IQSS/dataverse/doc/sphinx-guides/source/api/native-api.rst

 Getting File Metadata
 ~~~~~~~~~~~~~~~~~~~~~

-Provides a json representation of the file metadata for an existing file where ``ID`` is the database id of the file to replace or ``PERSISTENT_ID`` is the persistent id (DOI or Handle) of the file
+Provides a json representation of the file metadata for an existing file where ``ID`` is the database id of the file to get metadata from or ``PERSISTENT_ID`` is the persistent id (DOI or Handle) of the file.

 A curl example using an ``ID``